fpinzn/bgext-py/README.md

 ### 01. Background Change Speed

-**Hypothesis**: A change in scene can be identified by a sudden "significant" change in the background of the scene.
+**Hypothesis**: A change in scene can be identified by a sudden "significant" change in the proportion of foreground and background of the scene.

 A simple approximation to identify these sudden changes is to find the difference between frames of the number of pixels identified either as foreground or background.
-A difference too high represents in most cases a camera break.
+A difference too high should, in most cases, represent a camera break.

 ## Commands/tools used